-Under the Group’s safety and health promotion plan for 2017, Group-wide efforts were made to achieve the priority target of achieving zero serious injuries and deaths.
+Under the Group’s safety and health promotion plan for 2018, Group-wide efforts were made to achieve the priority target of achieving zero serious injuries and deaths.
 However, we were unable to achieve the target.

 To reduce occupational accidents at domestic Group companies, the Safety Administration Department checks employees’ safety awareness and the safety climates of workplaces by conducting a safety questionnaire.
 The Department reflects the results of the questionnaire in its safety and health activities.
 It also holds section chief meetings and foreperson training, which are aimed at implementing safety awareness reform of managers and supervisors on the operational frontline and putting their safety considerations into practice.

 Lost time injury frequency rate (LTIFR)(※) occurring within

 the Oji Group continuously declined since 2015, falling to 0.55 in 2018.

 According to the Ministry of Health, Labour and Welfare’s Survey on

 Industrial Accidents (businesses with at least 100 employees), in 2018,